Sebastianhju/Runeterra-5e/Rules/SummonerSpells.md

 # Smite<img src="https://github.com/Sebastianhju/Runeterra-5e/blob/main/img-Summoners/Smite_HD.png" align=right width=10% height=10%>
 When you hit a target with an attack, you can use smite to critically hit and deal 2d8 additional force damage.

-Alternativly when you see an ally within 30 feet hit an attack roll, you can use your reaction give them this effect instead.
+Alternatively when you see an ally within 30 feet hit an attack roll, you can use your reaction give them this effect instead.

 ---